Robustly Learning Regions of Attraction from Fixed Data: Introduction

 \subsection{Previous Work}

 Nonlinear Lyapunov stability analysis has been widely studied, where model-based approaches and sampling-based approaches form two main categories.
-In either approach, a Lyapunov candidate is optimized or synthesized by verifying the Lyapunov stability conditions.
-In the model-based approaches, the knowledge of the underlying model is explicitly used in the search of the Lyapunov function.
-On the contrary, the Lyapunov function is trained by penalizing the violation of the Lyapunov stability conditions on a dataset.
+In each approach, a Lyapunov candidate is optimized or synthesized by verifying the Lyapunov stability conditions.
+In model-based approaches, the knowledge of the underlying model is explicitly used in the search of the LF.
+In contrast, data-driven approaches train an LF by penalizing the violation of the Lyapunov stability conditions on a dataset.
 Even though a standard Monte-Carlo sampling scheme can also give a probabilistic guarantee~\cite{hertneck2018learning}, it is always preferable to give a strict qualification in stability analysis.
-In this case, both model-based approaches and sample-based approaches require the explicit knowledge of the model.
-In particular, verification of the Lyapunov stability condition usually resort to nonlinear optimization or satisfiability modulo theory (SMT) solvers, such as dReal~\cite{gao2013dreal}.
+In this case, model-based and most data-driven approaches require explicit knowledge of the model.
+In particular, verification of the Lyapunov stability condition usually resorts to nonlinear optimization or satisfiability modulo theory (SMT) solvers, such as dReal~\cite{gao2013dreal}.
 Note that when smooth dynamics are considered, one can write the Lyapunov stability condition with respect to any Lyapunov candidate into an explicit algebraic form (see e.g \cite{chang2019neural,dai2020counter,kapinski2014simulation}).
 The SMT solver is accordingly used to check whether these algebraic inequalities are satisfied up to some user-defined tolerance~\cite{gao2012delta}.